 Apples have become my metaphor for pitching.
 When you develop a pitch, it’s like buying a basket of apples.
 You pick out the best apples of the season.
 You polish them individually.
 You even ask a couple of friends to taste your apples and tell you if they like how they taste.

 Then you take your basket and start tossing apples at people.
 You can toss them at crowds, large and small.
 You can toss them at individuals or small groups.
 You can toss them in meetings or networking events or even in elevators.
 You’ve got a bottomless basket.

 What’s the dream?
-The dream is that one or a few people will catch your apple, fall in love with it, and asks if you can bake apple pie.
+The dream is that one or a few people will catch your apple, fall in love with it, and ask if you can bake an apple pie.

 Storytelling is different.
 Storytelling is holding up your favorite variety apple from your favorite orchard and showing it to your audience.
 You let them take it in for a moment.
 Let them see your apple’s beautiful shape and perfect shine.